Chariot clock: Variety of styles (second half of the 19th century until the present)

 During the second half of the 19th century and early 20th, this type of clock was produced again in France, some were replicas/versions of Empire style preexisting models, while others were new designs crafted in the style of the day, like Napoleon III, or inspired in styles of the past, such as Louis XV or Rococo, Louis XVI and Empire.
 Regarding the materials used in the clock cases, they were made in bronze, spelter, biscuit porcelain and porcelain.

 In the United States, the New Haven clock company produced a model in the 1900s.
 Likewise, at the same time the Waterbury clock company commercialized a similar model, but the chariot was pulled by two little bisons instead of a pair of doves like the New Haven model.

-Among the range of models of the French company Berlot-Mussier (they used the trade name ODYV between 1927-1940) there were one in the Art Deco style with the case made out of faience they sold in the 1930s.
+Among the range of models of the French company Berlot-Mussier (they used the trade name ODYV between 1927 and 1940) there were one in the Art Deco style with the case made out of faience they sold in the 1930s.